gmc314/chess/README.md

-# Full Stack Chess
+# Chess

 ## Summary
-Local 2-player chess featuring back and front ends
+Local 2-player chess featuring text-based input.

-## Back-end:
 ### Pieces and Board
 The board is an 8x8 matrix.